-Nine cool cat tips to help you with your allergy
+Nine cool cat tips for how to deal with cat allergies

-- Even the smallest amount of contact can trigger your allergy.
-Try to limit your exposure to the cat, get another family member to feed them or empty the litter tray.
+- Limit your exposure.
+Even the smallest amount of contact can trigger your allergy, so get another family member to feed them or empty the litter tray.

-- If you have a male cat, make sure he’s neutered, that will dramatically decrease the levels of harmful allergens.
+- Neuter your male cat.
+This will dramatically decrease the levels of harmful allergens.
 Even for females, spaying lowers Fel d 1 levels.

-- Consider using an organic indoor allergen neutraliser.
-Many sources online are enthusiastic about herbal cat allergy sprays, which can considerably reduce cat allergens and the positive effect can last for weeks.
+- Get an organic indoor allergen neutraliser.
+Many sources online are enthusiastic about herbal cat allergy sprays, which can reduce cat allergens and last for weeks.

 - Try a HEPA (High Efficiency Particulate Air) filter vacuum cleaner.
-There is evidence suggesting that the best ones can remove the vast majority (even as much as 99%) of all dust, hairs and dander.
+Evidence suggests that the best ones can remove the vast majority of all dust, hair and skin cells – as much as 99%!

 - Use a HEPA air purifier daily.
-Studies show that they can significantly reduce the cat allergens in the air.
+Studies show that they can significantly reduce the amount of cat allergens in the air.

-- Cat allergies can be treated with standard allergy products, including antihistamines, and decongestants .
-But it is wise to see your doctor first, for a professional opinion of what you need.
+- Chat to your GP.
+Cat allergies can be treated with standard allergy products like antihistamines and decongestants .
+But it’s best to see your doctor first for a professional opinion.

-- Washing your hands regularly can also help.
-This helps you avoid the transfer of cat dander from your hands to your face, which can cause allergy flare-up.
+- Wash your hands regularly.
+This helps you avoid the transfer of cat allergens from your hands to your face, which can cause flare-ups.

 Check out our Allergy Comfort™ range, which can help you tell your allergy symptoms to get stuffed.
 Our super-gentle tissues and wipes are so absorbent they’ll easily tackle snot, tears and wipe away allergens.
 Totally hypoallergenic with no added nothing, we’ve also made them suitable for use around your eyes, too.